 (add-to-list 'auto-mode-alist '("\\.cake?\\'" . lisp-mode))

-A build system will work fine with Cakelisp, because Cakelisp outputs C/C++ source/header files.
-Note that Cakelisp is expected to be run before your regular build system runs, or in a stage where Cakelisp can create and add files to the build.
+A build system may work with Cakelisp, because Cakelisp outputs C/C++ source/header files.
+Cakelisp must run before your regular build system runs, or in a stage where Cakelisp can create and add files to the build.
 This is because Cakelisp handles its own modules such that adding support to an existing build system would be challenging.

 Ideally, you should be able to rely on Cakelisp's built-in build system.
 This allows Cakelisp files to know how to build themselves.

 See doc/Debugging.org.
 Cakelisp doesn't really have an interpreter.
 Cakelisp always generates C/C++ code to do meaningful work.
 This means the Cakelisp transpiler, macros, generators, and final code output can be debugged using a regular C/C++ debugger like GDB, LLDB, or Visual Studio Debugger.

 Mapping files will make it possible to step through code in the Cakelisp language (i.e. not in the generated language).
 This is similar to how debuggers allow you to step through code in C files, when under the hood it's actually stepping through machine code.
 It will require building support into your editor in order to properly jump to the right Cakelisp file and line (among other things).